Mbn64/SignUP-Form/README.md

 # Responsive Registration Form

 This project is a responsive registration form with a modern design.
-It includes validation, dynamic input styles, and integration with Google's reCAPTCHA for spam protection.
-The form also has the ability to convert Gregorian birthdates to Hijri birthdates using the Hijri Date library.
+It includes validation, dynamic input styles.

 ## Project Structure